NickWalters/Questionaire-Website/schedule.md

 * Unit testing
 * DB drawings - dbSchema.xlsx
 * README.md
 * Results landing page

 ### Known issues:
 * <del>IMG files > 5MB
 * Wrong links around the place
-* Form validation on quizzes - reject empty forms
+* Form validation on quizzes - reject empty forms + check form data is valid
+* Will proceed to next question even if the answer failed to commit to DB
 * Change quizSelect to use DB (for quiz in Quiz.query.all())
-* AttributeError: 'AnonymousUserMixin' object has no attribute 'get_last_answer'
+* AttributeError: 'AnonymousUserMixin' object has no attribute 'get_last_answer' when attempting to do a quiz without being loged in
 * <del>Takes submitting question 1 multiple times
 * <del>Question 10 not submitting -> form issue

+### Minor flawed implementations:
+* User.get_last_answer(self, quiz) is hacky
+* Style2 form generation is hacky

 ### Minor cosmetic issues:
 * quizSelect border around images
-* Style mixups from template corrections
+* Style problems from when everything was moved over to templates
-* User.get_last_answer(self, quiz) is hacky
+* Buttons on language quiz style

 ### Optional extension:
 * Community polling - i.e. “what country are you from?”
 Or “how many languages do you speak?”
 And compare that to other users.